BenCaiello/PalmettoBUG/docs/source/UsingPixelClassifier.rst

 Sometimes, as in the example image above, the class(es) of interest are near or at all the edges of the image.
-In this case, the filtering / cropping of the image will essentially leave the image unchanged.
+In this case, the filtering / cropping of the image will essentially leave the size of the image unchanged, although you still can drop non-class pixels to zero, if desired.

 Whole-Class Analysis
 ~~~~~~~~~~~~~~~~~~~~